Emergence of long-range force laws from classical particle exchange: Analytic approach

 \subsection{Exact solution to recursion relation}

-The discrete sequence of collisions described by Eqs.~(\ref{eq:dt})-(\ref{eq:rn}) can be analyzed exactly, yielding a closed-form expression for $r_{n}$, the separation distance after $n\,$ collisions.
-Eq.~(\ref{eq:vn}) simply states that the velocity increases by a constant amount after each collision, or
+The discrete sequence of collisions described by~(\ref{eq:dt})--(\ref{eq:rn}) can be analyzed exactly, yielding a closed-form expression for $r_{n}$.
+Equation~(\ref{eq:vn}) simply states that the velocity increases by a constant amount after each collision, or